SmithsonianWorkshops/HydraResources/hydra_refresher.md

 ## Monitoring your job

+This IQ-TREE analysis will take a few minutes to complete.

-If everything worked correctly, your job should now be running on the compute nodes.
-You can use `qstat` to check the status of your jobs.
-If nothing appears here, then your job is already finished.
+You can use `qstat` ("stat" for "status") to check on your cluster jobs.

 ```
 $ qstat
 ```

+If nothing appears here, then your job is finished, but you can't tell yet if it was successful or failed.

+**Hint: if your job dissapears from the `qstat` list in a few seconds it likely means it failed.**

-When `qstat` shows that your job is finished running, you can now `cd` into your `data/results` directory to see if iqtree produced output files.
+ When `qstat` no longer shows your job, you can now `cd` into your `data/results` directory to see if iqtree produced output files.

 **If your job finishes without producing output files (or anything else unexpected occurs), your first instinct should be to check the log file.**

-To check the log file, `cd` to the `/log` directory and read the entire contents with the `cat` command.
+To check the log file, `cd` to the `log/` directory and read the entire contents with the `cat` command.

 ```
 $ cat iqtree.log
 ```

+TODO: include qacct? it's a bit of a mess now

 Note the job id that is listed in here, and you can now use it to look into the amount of resources used during your run.
 This is useful for troubleshooting when memory limits are hit.